Skip to main content

 await $`cat < ${response} | wc -c`; // 1256

 • Cross-platform: works on Windows, Linux & macOS.
-Instead of rimraf or cross-env', you can use Bun Shell without installing extra dependencies.
-Common shell commands like ls, cd, rm are implemented natively.
+Instead of installing rimraf or cross-env, you can use Bun Shell.
+Common shell commands like ls, cd, and rm are implemented natively.

-• Familiar: Bun Shell is a bash-like shell, supporting redirection, pipes, environment variables and more.
+• Familiar: Bun Shell is a bash-like shell that supports redirection, pipes, and environment variables.

-• Globs: Glob patterns are supported natively, including **, *, {expansion}, and more.
+• Globs: Glob patterns are supported natively, including **, *, and {expansion}.

-• Template literals: Template literals are used to execute shell commands.
-This allows for easy interpolation of variables and expressions.
+• Template literals: Template literals execute shell commands and interpolate variables and expressions.

 • Safety: Bun Shell escapes all strings by default, preventing shell injection attacks.